 - Make a couple of knots to secure the repaired area, then cut the remainder of the twine below the last knot.
 Save twine for other repairs.

-- If you like, you can use a lighter or match to melt the last knot for added protection.
+- You can use a lighter or match to melt the last knot for added protection if you like.

-For additional help with repairs, please contact us.
+For additional help with net repairing, please contact us.